Arun7303/Arun7303/README.md

 <!--
 **Arun7303/Arun7303** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+🔭 I’m currently working on Data Structures<br>🌱 I’m currently learning Web socket, Tenserflow, WebScrapping <br>💬 Ask me about Python, Databases and creating websites<br>⚡ Fun fact Did you know that the first computer programmer was a <br>      woman named Ada Lovelace?
+She wrote an algorithm for <br>      Charles Babbage's Analytical Engine in the 1800s,<br>      making her the first person to ever write code.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...